trinity-rank/nova-resource-copy/README.md

 ```

 - Define the columns you want to add copy
-- Columns title, slug and status have default copy values
+- Columns slug and status have default copy values

 ```shell
     public function actions(Request $request)